viewtool/I2C_Adapter/VB.NET_USB_UART_Test/USB_UART_Test/README.md

 # UART_Test
-An VB.NET project to test UART.
+A VB.NET project to test UART.